synthesis-labs/polaris-gantry/README.md

 **_Super simple docker build / push service inside Kubernetes._**

-Builds and pushes docker images inside Kubernetes.
+Builds and pushes docker images inside Kubernetes to AWS ECR.
 Two pods are spun up, one is an API to create and issue builds, the other is docker-in-docker to build and push images.

 ## Install